Tamil Kudimagan: Plot

 Just in time, SP Anthonysamy arrives and rescues Chinnasamy.
-Sudalaiyandi threatens to mobilize his caste men to protest outside the police station if the SP doesn't compel Chinnasamy to perform the rituals.
+Sudalaiyandi threatens to mobilize his caste men to protest outside the police station if the SP does not compel Chinnasamy to perform the rituals.
 In response, the SP orders the police to take custody of Pechimuthu's body and store it in the mortuary.
 He also provides protection to Chinnasamy's family and issues a shoot-on-sight order against anyone who obstructs, thereby humiliating Sudalaiyandi.
 The case is subsequently transferred from the Tirunelveli court to the Madras High Court's Madurai bench.
 The village casteists unite to expel Chinnasamy's family from the village, but the police intervenes to stop them.

 Three months later, the case comes up for hearing, where Chinnasamy petitions to be classified as caste-less, along with fellow Scheduled Castes.
 Advocates engage in a heated debate on casteism, reservation, and related discriminations.
 The judgment favors Chinnasamy, declaring it his personal right to choose whether or not to perform rituals, and suggesting that such tasks be performed by individuals from within their own community.
 The judgment further states that profession is an individual identity, not a caste identity.
 Sudalaiyandi, unable to see his son performing last rites, requests a burial without rituals.
 Chinnasamy is later seen admitting his son to school, where he proudly fills in "Tamilkudimagan" as their caste in the admission form, as per the court's order.